How to Improve Indoor Air Quality During the Winter

 Sedgwick blog

 As the kids return to school and the days grow colder, we are reminded that flu season is rapidly approaching.
-Good hygiene practices are obviously encouraged, but have you considered that one of the biggest factors of your family’s health this winter could be your home’s indoor air quality (IAQ)?
+Good hygiene practices obviously help keep seasonal bugs away, but have you considered that the thing impacting your family’s health this winter most could be your home’s indoor air quality (IAQ)?

-If you or members of your family are suffering from headaches, coughing, sneezing, watery eyes, or exasperated allergies, it might not be early signs of a cold or the flu.
-These symptoms can actually indicate poor air quality in your home.
+If anyone in your household is suffering from headaches, coughing, sneezing, watery eyes, or exasperated allergies this winter, it might not be early signs of a cold or the flu — your home might just have poor air quality.

 Mold isn’t the only cause of unhealthy air quality in your home.
 Other sources of pollution include: